 Austin Price

 Attention on the benefits of tree planting is global.
 The World Economic Forum launched an initiative to grow one trillion trees by 2030, to which the NFF is an active participant.
-To help the worldwide effort of reforestation, particularly on our National Forests, the NFF launched its 50 Million For Our Forests campaign in 2018.
+To help the worldwide effort of reforestation, particularly on National Forests, the NFF launched its 50 Million For Our Forests campaign in 2018 and is continuing to grow reforestation efforts, even after the campaign.
 The NFF plants one tree for every $1 donated, and, for every $1 invested by the NFF, the U.S. Forest Service provides $2 of value in project support and implementation.

 When you support our Reforestation Program, you are restoring forests and enhancing the benefits trees provide to our nation’s waterways.
 Click here to donate today.